-Note: The product number of the spring-applied single-disc brake consists of the type number followed by the version number, e.g. 76 13105C00-0080.
+Note: The product number of the brake consists of the type number followed by the version number, e.g. 76 43108H00-0001.

 Before starting the machine (e.g. motor) test run without driven components, the feather key (if used) must be secured in such a way that it cannot be hurled out.
-The shaft (12) must not be exposed to load torques.
-Before the machine is re-started, the brake must be de-energized.
+The shaft must not be exposed to load torques.
+Before the machine (e.g. motor) is re-started, the brake must be de-energised.